tier4/caret_doc/docs/visualization/communication/index.md

     This premise section may be boring for some users.
 If you don't have much time, please feel free to skip the section.
 <prettier-ignore-end>

 In ROS 2, nodes communicate each other via topic messages.
-The topic messages are transmitted by publisher and received by subscription.
+The topic messages are transmitted by publishers and received by subscriptions.
 The following figure shows the simplest example where one node sends topic message and the other node receives it.

 ![simple communication](./imgs/simple_communication.svg)